measses/TokiCheck/SECURITY.md

 ### Client-Side Calculations

-TOKİCheck performs financial calculations primarily on the client-side.
+Sosyal Konut App performs financial calculations primarily on the client-side.
 Users should be aware:

 * Calculations are estimates and should not be considered financial advice
 * Results should be verified with official TOKİ sources